 Duties/responsibilities: The PM will be responsible for evaluating the quality of the product or service.
 Will oversee the analysis, design, and development of all aspects of the project.
-Works with project lead to generate analysis, design, and development of all aspects of the project.
+Works with the project lead to generate analysis, design, and development of all aspects of the project.
 Works with the project lead to generate the communication plan, including status reports.
 Works with the project lead to review the project charter and project plans.
-Will generate change requests, generates milestone and budget change requests, and works with project lead to ensure quality of the product or service.
-Will execute and maintain the project communication plan, including status reporting; conducts formal reviews and supports management reviews; tracks and disposes of issues; helps to resolve issues; helps to resolve change requests; and tracks action items through completion.
+Will generate change requests, will generate milestone and budget change requests, and will work with the project lead to ensure the quality of the product or service.
+Will execute and maintain the project communication plan, including status reporting; conduct formal reviews and support management reviews; track and dispose of issues; help to resolve issues; help to resolve change requests; and track action items through completion.

-Position/Title: Project lead
+Position/Title: Project lead Role: Project support

 Duties/responsibilities: The project lead supports and controls the day-to-day aspects of the project.
-Works with the PM to generate analysis, design, and development of all aspects of the project.
+Works with the PM to generate the analysis, design, and development of all aspects of the project.
 Works with the PM to generate the communication plan, including status reports.
 Assists in developing the project charter and project plans.
-Works with the PM to review project charter and project plans.
+Works with the PM to review the project charter and project plans.
 Provides input for progress reports.
-Works with the PM to generate change requests, to generate milestones and budget change requests.
-Works with the PM to ensure quality of the product or service and is accountable for the quality of the product or service.
+Works with the PM to generate change requests and to generate milestones and budget change requests.
+Works with the PM to ensure the quality of the product or service and is accountable for that quality.